livewire/livewire/docs/lazy.md

 <livewire:revenue lazy />
 ```

 Now, instead of loading the component right away, Livewire will skip this component, loading the page without it.
-Then, after loading the rest of the page, Livewire will make a network request to fully load this component on the page.
+Then, when the component is visible in the viewport, Livewire will make a network request to fully load this component on the page.

 ## Rendering placeholder HTML